-Unfortunately it’s common for families to have to wait weeks to months for a diagnostic evaluation after a parent, doctor or teacher notices behaviors that indicate a child may be affected by autism spectrum disorder (ASD).
-And many parents have asked me your question.
+Unfortunately it’s common for families to have to wait weeks to months for a diagnostic evaluation after a parent, doctor or teacher notices behaviors that indicate a child may have autism spectrum disorder (ASD).
+Here is how you can prepare while you wait:

 This should include a structured, play-based assessment called the Autism Diagnostic Observation Schedule (ADOS).
 Your child may also complete one or more cognitive, or “thinking skill” tests.
 As a parent, you’ll be asked questions about your child’s behavior and development.
 In addition, you’ll probably fill out one or more “checklists.”
-It can feel like a lot of questions, to be sure!
+It can feel like a lot of questions.
 Just remember that this information helps the professional make the most accurate and helpful diagnosis.

-4. Arrange support.
-Many parents find the diagnosis process emotional and even a little overwhelming.
-Rather than go it alone, consider inviting someone you trust to accompany you and help take notes on what was said and make sure your questions get answered.
+The evaluation appointments can be exhausting.
+Help prepare your child but talking to them about what to expect.
+Bring a bag of their go-to preferred activities and even a snack and drink.
+Many parents also find the diagnosis process emotional and overwhelming.
+Rather than go it alone, consider inviting someone you trust to accompany you, help take notes on what was said and make sure your questions get answered.